eternaldensity/Sandcastle-Builder/README.md

 - Making the Discoveries category use the apropriate icon slipped my mind, again
 - Missing icon
 - Inverted statements
+- Recycling Beanies hint if you don't have enough BBs

 ## 3.182
 - Typo fixes from waveney (SGR, MMolpy)